OpenSpace/OpenSpace-Docs/how-to/html-controls-setup/index.md

 This will of course also depend on the CSS, the file we are using is linked at the top of this document.

 ## How to get OpenSpace commands from the script log
 An easy way to generate the commands to assign to buttons is to first perform the sequence using the GUI then add the output of the script log to a button.
-The script log can be found in the OpenSpace directory under `Openspace-0.X.X/Logs/ScriptLog.txt`.
+The script log can be found in the OpenSpace directory under `OpenSpace-0.X.X/Logs/ScriptLog.txt`.

-For example, to setup a scene showing the April 8th, 2024 eclipse in the Openspace GUI you might:
+For example, to setup a scene showing the April 8th, 2024 eclipse in the OpenSpace GUI you might:
   - Jump to Earth at a specific location
   - Set time to April 8th
   - Set the visible layer to Blue Marble